 I began to whimper as I listened to my pursuer’s progress, marked by the steady rhythm of creeaak, BANG…creeaak, BANG.
 I was trapped in an impossible labyrinth, hunted by something that had been waiting untold years for a curious little boy to come exploring.
 A sob escaped me as the bangs got closer.
 I couldn’t run anymore.
 It was going to get me.

 The doorknob behind me rattled, began to turn.
 I spun to face the agent of my doom, and as the door cracked open I screamed the only thing I could think of, the only name that could bring comfort to a frightened child: “Mommy!”

 “What is it?”

-I turned back in the direction of my hopeless flight—back towards what I knew had been just another in the endless line of sinister doors, but which now was the rectangular hole Dad and his crew had knocked in the living room wall.
-Mom was standing there, her face riddled with concern, and I burst into tears.
+I turned back in the direction of my hopeless flight—back toward what I knew had been just another in the endless line of sinister doors, but which now was the rectangular hole Dad and his crew had knocked in the living room wall.
+Mom was standing there, her face riddled with concern.
+I burst into tears.

 Dad’s project didn’t make it very far.
 His crew ended up patching the hole, once more sealing away the seven—or more than seven?—secret rooms.
 He and Mom agreed to just let the baby share their room until he got older, then he’d move in with me.
-I told them what I had seen, but I know they didn’t believe me.
+I told them what I’d seen, but I know they didn’t believe me.
 I think the reason for the project’s cancellation had more to do with Mom not wanting her living room trashed by the construction crew.
-Dad said she should have mentioned that before they started, but in the end he caved.
+Dad said she should’ve mentioned that before they started, but in the end he caved.

 I hated the living room after that, and I always clung to the south wall whenever I had to pass through.
 Sometimes, late at night while I tried to sleep, I thought I heard the sound of doors slamming.